-There are many points of view as to the best time of day to run a pool pump.
+There are many points of view as to the best time of day for pool owners to run their pool pumps.
 Some say it should be during the day while others say it is better at night.
 Each has its merits but there is no absolute winner but this is how to decide.

-The best time of day to run a pool pump is during the day in the summer to keep the pool surface clear of bugs and debris and overnight during the winter when swimming will not be taking place when electricity prices may be lower.
+The best time of day to run a pool pump is during the day in the summer to keep the pool surface clear of bugs and debris and overnight during the winter (assuming you do not need to winterize your pool) when swimming will not be taking place and electricity prices may be lower.

-I will try to make things a bit clearer so you can make up your own mind about the best time for you.
+I will try to make things a bit clearer so you can make up your own mind about the best time for you to run your pool’s filtration system.

 Is it better to run a pool pump at night or day?